Ladies Art College, Wimbledon

 G W Luxford

 George William Luxford (1851-1933) was a Londoner described in successive censuses as a lead glazier or lead light maker.
 This might suggest he was primarily an artisan and there is only one certain record of him as a maker of stained glass for churches.
 However, he is listed in KD/L as an artist in stained glass in Kentish Town from 1884, together with his brother Alexander John Luxford (1863-1957).
 As G and A Luxford and Co, they are in KD/L down to 1905 and G W Luxford by himself is listed as a glass stainer in 1913-14 only.
-He died at Barnet, which provides a probable link to a current company there called Luxford Studios.
-They are manufacturers of stained glass, founded in 1946 but said to be based on 300 years of stained glass making in the family, and still managed by members of the Luxford family; this has now relocated to Devon.
-Frank L Luxford who designed several windows in the 1960s (none in Sussex) was one of three brothers connected with this company (Thomas and Harold were the others) and they also used outside designers including C C Powell.
-The design of one of the windows given to G W Luxford at St Mary, Brighton has also been given to W G Saunders; if that is correct, but assuming Luxford was also involved in some way, that may confirm that he was initially a maker of glass to the designs of others, at any rate before 1880, when Saunders left the country.
+He died at Barnet, which provides a probable link to a company there until recently called Luxford Studios.
+The design of one of the windows given to G W Luxford at St Mary, Brighton has also been given to W G Saunders; if that is correct, but assuming G W Luxford was also involved in some way, that may confirm that he was initially a maker of glass to the designs of others, at any rate before 1880, when Saunders left the country.

 Glass: Brighton and Hove, – St Mary